Gift Shares - Our Contribution in your Wealth Creation Journey

-This can come as a surprise to you that after all why are we gifting shares along with our half-yearly or annual subscription plans?
+This can come as a surprise to you that after all why are we gifting shares along with our annual, 2-year and 5-year subscription plans?

 Wouldn’t it have been easier if we had just offered some direct discounts on the subscription prices?
 Or maybe we would have offered some physical gifts along with the subscription?